ArPiRobot/arpirobot.github.io/docs/index.md

 ??? info "Arduino Firmware"
     Arduino program provided to make it easy to add additional sensors to the robot.

-??? info "Other Tools"
-    Additional tools, such as C++ cross compiler toolchains are provided to ensure ease of use.

 ??? info "Guide"
     A detailed step-by-step guide is provided to make setting everything up easy.
 Additionally, this guide includes some example low cost robot builds (also with step-by-step instructions).